Solidarity Bankers Podcasts: Episode No. 4

 THE RESULTS

-By visiting the field, she was able to understand the different stages of rice harvesting and processing and offer her recommendations.
+By visiting the field, she was able to understand the different stages of rice collection and processing and offer her recommendations.
 Thanks to the implementation of the management information system under development and a weighing application integrated into the Sage software, the Solidarity Banker has enabled SFA to improve its industrial activity, production conditions, and technical and financial monitoring of producers.
 Since improving its production system, SFA's ambition is to double its volume of activity by 2022, while supporting the local rice sector in Senegal.

 This article was published in "Our technical assistance system", accessible here